Skip to main content

 Relationship + Sexual Violence Prevention Educators

-The Relationship + Sexual Violence Prevention Educators (RSVPs) are a team of student leaders who work to educate and engage students about sexual assault prevention, dating violence and healthy relationships, consent and more by facilitating dialogue, workshops and events on campus.
-RSVPs work out of the Office of Wellness & Health Promotion.
-You can contact prevention@bentley.edu to learn more about the role or to request a program.
+The Relationship + Sexual Violence Prevention Educators (RSVPs) are a team of student leaders who work to educate and engage students about sexual assault prevention, dating violence and healthy relationships, consent and more by facilitating dialogues, workshops, and events on campus.

-In addition to getting involved in one of the above initiatives, community members can also:
+In addition to getting involved in campus initiatives, community members can also:

 Model consent in all interactions

-From borrowing a shirt from a peer down the hall to navigating when lights go out in your dorm room, consent is necessary.
+From borrowing a shirt from a friend down the hall to navigating when lights go out in your dorm room, consent is necessary.

 Here are a few easy phrases you can say to initiate dialogue around consent for almost any topic.